 This web page shows only a small excerpt of our Gaitan research.
 More information is included under the topic Early Gaitan History in all our PDF Extended History products.

 Another 131 words(9 lines of text) are included under the topic Early Gaitan Notables in all our PDF Extended History products.

 In the immigration and passenger lists a number of early immigrants bearing the name Gaitan were found:

-Gaitan Settlers in the United States in the 19th Century
+Gaitan Settlers in United States in the 19th Century

-Gaitan Settlers in the United States in the 20th Century
+Gaitan Settlers in United States in the 20th Century

 The Gaitan Family Crest was acquired from the Houseofnames.com archives.
 The Gaitan Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.